 An AP MLD may advertise a mandatory TID-to-link mapping by including a TID-To-Link Mapping element in the Beacon and Probe Response frames that the aPs affiliated with the AP MLD transmit.

 An AP that advertises a TID-to-link mapping shall include the Mapping Switch Time field and set it to the time, in units of tUs, of a DTIM Beacon of one of the aPs affiliated with the AP MLD.
-Beginning at the indicated time, the indicated TID-to-link mapping is established and the Mapping Switch Time field is no longer included.An AP MLD shall not advertise a TID-to-link mapping that does not map all TIDs to the same link set, both for DL and UL.
+Beginning at the indicated time, the indicated TID-to-link mapping is established and the Mapping Switch Time field is no longer included.

+A TID-to-link mapping that is advertised by an AP MLD shall comply to one of the following:

+All TIDs are mapped to the same link set, both for DL and UL, in unrestricted mode

+All TIDs are mapped to the same link set, both for DL and UL.
+All mappings are in unrestricted mode except for one enabled link, where a subset of TIDs are mapped in MU-EDCA mode.
+TIDs mapped to the same AC are mapped to the same link set and in the same mapping mode.

 The Direction field of an advertised TID-To-Link Mapping element shall be set to 2.

 NOTE 1— An advertised TID-to-link mapping will include a mapping for all TIDs